Tosca tester

 3. Selenium WebDriver

 Selenium WebDriver is a powerful framework for application acceptance testing.
-It provides a platform to automate browser interactions and validate application behavior based on defined acceptance criteria.
+It provides a platform to automate browser interactions and validate application behaviour based on defined acceptance criteria.

 Selenium WebDriver supports multiple programming languages such as Java, Python, C# and more, making it versatile and adaptable to a variety of projects.